nol166/JS-Closures/README.md

   const imageDiv = document.getElementById('imageContainer')
   ```

-  * Because we are using fetch, we abstracted out our `BASEURL` and `APIKEY` into their own variables that will be used for form a Giphy endpoint.
+  * Because we are using fetch, we abstracted out our `BASEURL` and `APIKEY` into their own variables that will be used to form a Giphy endpoint.

   * ⚠️ Inform students that one would never want to put their API key in a file that will be public.
-Instead you would want to use something like `dot-env` to manage your private keys.
+Instead, you would want to use something like `dot-env` to manage your private keys.
 More on that later.

   ```js
   const BASEURL = 'https://api.giphy.com/v1/gifs/search?q='